 Crop Diversification for Food Security

 - 137 families from 13 communities are growing 337 acres of beans.
-Maize will also be added in time.
+Maize is also being added for production.

 - SOPPEXCCA constructed a storage facility with 300 tons of basic grains storage capacity.
 The building is sited in La Paz del Tuma to maximize access to members, and features 51 metal silos to ensure quality.

-- A revolving fund was established to gather and distribute basic grains to families.
-This fund enables the coop to purchase and sell beans and maize with members, and keep supplies and prices consistent and affordable.
-So far, 44 families have benefited from the revolving fund.
+- A revolving loan fund was established to help families grow basic grains.
+This fund also enables the coop to purchase and sell beans and maize with members, to keep supplies and prices consistent and affordable.
+Nearly 200 families have benefited from the revolving fund.

 - More than 100 coop members are being trained in the cultivation of at least one alternative crop.
 Most families have chosen to cultivate cacao and achiote.

-- A plan to create a local organic farmers market to sell member-family crops in Jinotega is in the works.
+- A plan to create a local organic farmers market to sell member-family crops in Jinotega will be up and running in 2017.

 Soil & Water Conservation